 Signing authority

 Directors may either jointly or individually sign contracts or perform certain legal acts on behalf of the company.
-This is stated in the articles of association.
+Who can sign alone and who has to sign with one or more others is stated in the articles of association.

 Directors can also give someone else power of attorney.
 This person may then also act on behalf of the company.
 It is not mandatory to register this person with the Business Register, however, it can be useful.
 For example, it is a way to inform your business partners about who is allowed to act on behalf of the company.